ddoronin/monas/README.md

 | `right<A, B>(x: B): Either<A, B>` | a helper function instantiating `Right` objects. |
 | `left<A, B>(x: B): Either<A, B>` | a helper function instantiating `Left` objects. |

+Generally `Either` can be considered as an alternative to `Option` where instead of `None` a useful information could be encapsulated into `Left`.
-`Either` is a power-full type for different kinds of validations when you want to return either a successfully parsed value, or a validation error.
+It turns out that `Either` is a power-full type for validations since it can return either a successfully parsed value, or a validation error.

 ### Creating an either

-Usually, you can simply create an `Either<A>` for a present value by directly calling `right()` or `left()` helper functions:
+Usually, you can simply create an `Either<A, B>` by directly calling `right()` or `left()` helper functions:

 ```typescript
 let eitherNumber: Either<string, number> = right(42); // equivalent to new Right(42)